MicrosoftLearning/mslearn-postgresql/Instructions/Labs/04-exercise-configure-permissions.md

 ### Assign the Reader role

 1. In the Azure portal, select **All resources** and then select your Azure Database for PostgreSQL resource.
 1. Select **Access control (IAM)** and then select **Role assignments**.
-Holly Rees doesn't appear in the list.
+The new account doesn't appear in the list.
 1. Select **+ Add** and then select **Add role assignment**.
 1. Select the **Reader** role, and then select **Next**.
-1. Choose **+ Select members**, add **Holly Rees** to the list of members and then select **Next**.
+1. Choose **+ Select members**, add the new account you added in the previous step to the list of members and then select **Next**.
 1. Select **Review + Assign**.

 ### Test the Reader role

 1. In the top-right of the Azure portal, select your user account and then select **Sign out**.
-1. Sign in as the new user, with the user principal name that you noted and the password **w0rd_01_Pa$$**.
+1. Sign in as the new user, with the user principal name and the password that you noted.
 Replace the default password if you're prompted to and make a note of the new one.
 1. Choose **Ask me later** if prompted for Multi Factor Authentication
 1. In the portal home page, select **All resources** and then select your Azure Database for PostgreSQL resource.
 1. Select **Stop**.
 An error is displayed, because the Reader role enables you to see the resource but not change it.

 ### Assign the Contributor role

-1. In the top-right of the Azure portal, select Holly's user account and then select **Sign out**.
+1. In the top-right of the Azure portal, select the new account's user account and then select **Sign out**.
 1. Sign in using your original Owner account.
 1. Navigate to your Azure Database for PostgreSQL resource, and then select **Access Control (IAM)**.
 1. Select **+ Add** and then select **Add role assignment**.
 1. Choose **Privileged administrator roles**
 1. Select the **Contributor** role, and then select **Next**.
-1. Add **Holly Rees** to the list of members and then select **Next**.
+1. Add the new account you previously added to the list of members and then select **Next**.
 1. Select **Review + Assign**.
 1. Select **Role Assignments**.
-Holly Rees now has assignments for both Reader and Contributor roles.
+The new account now has assignments for both Reader and Contributor roles.

 ## Test the Contributor role

 1. In the top-right of the Azure portal, select your user account and then select **Sign out**.
-1. Sign in as the Holly Rees, with the user principal name and password that you noted.
+1. Sign in as the new account, with the user principal name and password that you noted.
 1. In the portal home page, select **All resources** and then select your Azure Database for MySQL resource.
 1. Select **Stop** and then select **Yes**.
-This time, the server stops without errors because Holly has the necessary role assigned.
+This time, the server stops without errors because the new account has the necessary role assigned.
 1. Select **Start** to ensure that the PostgreSQL server is ready for the next steps.
-1. In the top-right of the Azure portal, select Holly's user account and then select **Sign out**.
+1. In the top-right of the Azure portal, select the new account's user account and then select **Sign out**.
 1. Sign in using your original Owner account.

 ## GRANT access to Azure Database for PostgreSQL